ScaledMap/LoadOut/README.md

 basic usage:
 ----------------
+ I usually do pretty much everything on the web at point.
+This type if thing works great for how i use computers

 open image in new tab/open image link/ to save images. its usually better to pull images out of websites directly. googles images, and bing images, etc. are a work in progress.

 looks for filetype e.g .jpeg, .gif, or some search engine proxies work.
 Should support any filetype listed on firefox's documentation.